magfest/resource-mgmt-app/README.md

 3. `cp .env.example .env` — dev login works out of the box, no OAuth setup needed
 4. `flask db upgrade` and `flask run`
 5. Make changes, run `pytest`, and submit a PR

-AI tools are permitted — see the contributing guide for expectations.

 ## License